After the Exchange Period

 Please remember to notify the Population Register Centre that you are once again a resident of Finland.

-Upon reporting the dates of your exchange period and entering your banking information on NettiOpsu, you also enter into a grant agreement with the University of Tampere.
-One condition of the agreement is that you need to write a travel report within one month after the end of your exchange period.
+One condition of the grant agreement is that you need to write a travel report within one month after the end of your exchange period.
 In this way, you do your part to help subsequent exchange students and interns!
-Submitting a travel report is a condition for receiving the university travel grant and ERASMUS and NORDPLUS grants.
+Submitting a travel report is a condition for receiving the university travel grant and ERASMUS+ and NORDPLUS grants.
 It is a good idea to write down your thoughts soon after returning home.

-The second instalment of the university travel grant will not be paid unless you submit the travel report within one month of the ending date of your exchange period.
-The ending date appears in NettiOpsu.
-Please note that it usually is not the date of your departure from the exchange destination nor the date of your arrival in Finland.
-If your bank account number has changed during the exchange period, notify the coordinator handling your exchange about the new number so that the second grant instalment will be paid to the valid account.
+The second instalment of the university travel grant will not be paid unless you submit the travel report within one month after the exchange.
+If your bank account number has changed during the exchange period, notify your exchange coordinator about the new number so that the second grant instalment will be paid to the valid account.

 Instructions for writing a travel report

-Handle credit transfer for your studies abroad to the University of Tampere records through the relevant faculty.
 Credits gained during your exchange are not automatically transferred to your student register.
-Instead, you must personally ensure that they are recognised by your faculty at the University of Tampere Handle the credit transfer through the teacher responsible for your degree programme (substitution of courses included in degree requirements) or your faculty’s head of study affairs (incorporating foreign studies into a degree).
+Instead, you must personally ensure that they are recognised by your faculty at the Tampere University.
+Transfer the credits through the teacher responsible for your degree programme (substitution of courses included in degree requirements) or your faculty’s head of study affairs (incorporating foreign studies into a degree).
 More information on credit transfer from studies completed elsewhere.

 Upon returning from your exchange, remember to deliver the necessary documents to your internship supervisor and request the registration of your internship credits.

-The University of Tampere provides a wealth of opportunities for studies or internships abroad and grants its students a mobility certificate as an appendix to the degree certificate.
+Tampere University provides a wealth of opportunities for studies or internships abroad and grants its students a mobility certificate as an appendix to the degree certificate.
 The mobility certificate can also be separately requested from the Registrar’s Office.
 The student’s mobility certificate contains information on any mobility periods recorded in the student information system.

 The mobility certificate is one of the Europass documents, with which students can describe their personal expertise.
 The mobility certificate carrying the Europass logo is granted for exchange and internship periods within Europe.
 For mobility periods outside Europe, a certificate with the same content is provided but without the logo.